bryanstedman/dotfiles/README.md

 * run install script (`./scripts/install.sh`)
 * if you have a permission issue than make sure the script is executable (`chmod +x scripts/install.sh`)

+## Updating
+You can check for updates by simply running a git pull from your ~/.dotfiles directory.
+Alternatively, you can use the included alias `updatedotfiles`

 ## Requirements
 These dotfiles assume that you have Ruby, Git and Homebrew installed.
 Also the zsh files require [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), but the install script will get that installed for you.